aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 ### Query result correctness

 Every query cache entry is indexed by a hashed caching key containing:
-- Configure database username - different database users can have different permissions on various tables.
+- Configured database username - different database users can have different permissions on various tables.
 - Tracked database catalog/schema name - same table name can exist in a different database catalog/schema which contains different data
 - The SQL query string